Pathophysiology of Parkinson's disease: Protein aggregation

-The first major proposed cause of neuronal death in Parkinson's disease is the bundling, or oligomerization, of proteins.
-The protein alpha-synuclein has increased presence in the brains of Parkinson's Disease patients and, as α-synuclein is insoluble, it aggregates to form Lewy bodies (shown to left) in neurons.
-Traditionally, Lewy bodies were thought to be the main cause of cell death in Parkinson's disease; however, more recent studies suggest that Lewy bodies lead to other effects that cause cell death.
-Regardless, Lewy bodies are widely recognized as a pathological marker of Parkinson's disease.
+The first major proposed cause of neuronal death in Parkinson's disease involves the bundling (oligomerization) and mis-folding of proteins.
+The protein alpha-synuclein, which is encoded by the SNCA gene, has increased presence in the brains of Parkinson's Disease patients where it aggregates to form Lewy bodies (shown to left) in neurons.
+Lewy bodies are recognized as a pathological marker of Parkinson's disease.

-Lewy bodies first appear in the olfactory bulb, medulla oblongata, and pontine tegmentum; patients at this stage are asymptomatic.
-As the disease progresses, Lewy bodies develop in the substantia nigra, areas of the midbrain and basal forebrain, and in the neocortex.

-This mechanism is substantiated by the facts that α-synuclein lacks toxicity when unable to form aggregates; that heat-shock proteins, which assist in refolding proteins susceptible to aggregation, beneficially affect PD when overexpressed; and that reagents which neutralize aggregated species protect neurons in cellular models of α-synuclein overexpression.

 Alpha-synuclein appears to be a key link between reduced DNA repair and Parkinson's disease.
 Alpha-synuclein activates ATM (ataxia-telangiectasia mutated), a major DNA damage repair signaling kinase.
 Alpha-synuclein binds to breaks in double-stranded DNA and facilitates the DNA repair process of non-homologous end joining.

-It was suggested that cytoplasmic aggregation of alpha-synuclein to form Lewy bodies reduces its nuclear levels leading to decreased DNA repair, increased DNA double-strand breaks and increased programmed cell death of neurons.
+Reduced expression of α-Syn may lead to increased formation of DNA double-strand breaks (DSBs) and reduced ability to repair DSBs.
+Cytoplasmic aggregation of alpha-synuclein to form Lewy bodies may reduce alpha-synuclein availability in the nucleus leading to decreased DNA repair, increased DNA double-strand breaks and increased programmed cell death of neurons.

+The activity of alpha-synuclein is not limited to a single area of the brain.
+The neuropathology of Lewy bodies is known to progress and spread.

+Both body-first and brain-first models of Lewy body disorders have been proposed.
+In the body-first model, damage to alpha-synuclein originates in the enteric nervous system, in the lining of the gastrointestinal tract, and then spreads to the brain.
+In the brain-first model, pathogenic alpha-synuclein first appears inside the central nervous system, possibly via the olfactory bulb and amygdala, from which it spreads to the lower brainstem and the autonomic division of the peripheral nervous system.
+It has been suggested that body-first and brain-first models may describe different clinical subtypes of PD.

+Body-first and brain-first models potentially explain the connection of PD mechanisms with known environmental risk factors such as exposure to pesticides, industrial chemicals, and air pollution.
+Most toxicants are inhaled, ingested, or both.
+In the nasal cavity and gut, they engage directly with mucosal surfaces where inflammation can occur.
+Pathways from the olfactory system and gut to the brain are well established.